omgapuppy/le_drupal/README.md

 and errors (admin/config/development/logging) in Drupal, here you can enter the token provided by Logentries; whether to use SSL to send log messages and the minimum level of messages to send.

+To obtain a token, log in to your Logentries account, add a new log, select manual, select token tcp and copy the generated log token.

 If you want to use different tokens under different circumstances e.g. one for a development environment and a different one for a live environment, then you can define the tokens in your settings.php file.
 An example of this is given